directus-labs/guest-authoring/ubuntu-deploy/index.md

 WantedBy=multi-user.target
 ```

 Save the file and exit the editor.

-Let's step through it:
+Let's step through the service file:

 - [Unit] Section: